WRITTEN, PRODUCED AND DIRECTED

 A disturbing legacy of roping in dopes, with no end in sight

-By Julius (Jay) Wachtel.
+For Police Issues by Julius (Jay) Wachtel.
 Jose Pimentel was having trouble drilling little holes in big pipes.
 He didn’t know it, of course, but he was fumbling on video.

 For two years the 27-year old naturalized citizen (he’s originally from the Dominican Republic) had been hanging out with a police informer who lived in the same building.
 Pimentel’s increasingly odd behavior – he once tried to circumcise himself – had estranged him from his wife and led his own mother to kick him out.
 So the unemployed, emotionally troubled man had taken to smoking pot and talking Jihad with someone who pretended to be his friend.
 Pimentel had once yakked about going to Yemen for terrorist training but never followed through.
 But when a CIA drone dropped a bomb on his hero Anwar al-Awlaki last year, permanently taking the fire-breathing cleric out of the terrorism business, Pimentel was outraged.